 - The protection you want to provide your beneficiary

-There are many methods you can use to estimate the amount of coverage you need to buy.
+You can use many methods to estimate the amount of coverage you need to buy.

 - Income Replacement.
-If you have a non-working spouse or you earn significantly more than your partner, then you’ll want a policy that’s large enough to generate interest that’s equal to your income.
+If you have a non-working spouse or earn significantly more than your partner, then you’ll want a policy large enough to generate interest equal to your income.

 - Multiples of Income.
-An easy calculation method to use is to multiply your income by 10 or 15.
+A straightforward calculation method is multiplying your income by 10 or 15.

 - Multiples of Income + Children.
-If you have young children, you can use the Multiples of Income method and then add an additional $100,000 of coverage for each child under 18.
+If you have young children, you can use the Multiples of Income method and add $100,000 coverage for each child under 18.

 - Standard of Living.
-This method takes your income and multiplies it by 20 to ensure sufficient income (assuming a 5% return) for your family to maintain their standard of living.
+This method multiplies your income by 20 to ensure sufficient income (assuming a 5% return) for your family to maintain their standard of living.

 - Debt Repayment.
 If you have a lot of debt, then this method asks you to total all your debt to make sure your beneficiary can pay everything.

 - DIME.
-Total the amounts of your Debt, Income, Mortgage & Education for your kids and add them, keeping in mind that your Income will need to be multiplied by 10 or 15 if you want your family not to feel the loss of your income.
+Total the amounts of your Debt, Income, Mortgage, and education for your kids and add them, keeping in mind that your Income will need to be multiplied by 10 or 15 if you want your family not to feel the loss of your income.

-You may want to crunch the numbers using two or more of these methods to compare them and decide how much coverage you need.
+You may want to crunch the numbers using two or more methods to compare them and decide how much coverage you need.

 Garden State residents from Hoboken to the Jersey Shore can benefit from buying life insurance, especially those who have young children or a spouse who doesn’t work.

-While it can be less expensive to buy insurance as a young non-smoker, you can still find life insurance coverage if you’re over 60, ill, or a smoker.
+While buying insurance as a young non-smoker can be less expensive, you can still find life insurance coverage if you’re over 60, ill, or a smoker.

-We always recommend getting a minimum of three life insurance quotes to compare coverage, limits, and costs before you decide on a policy.
+We always recommend getting at least three life insurance quotes to compare coverage, limits, and costs before deciding on a policy.